Paulelo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script 10-love_exponent_breath, displays result of exponential operation Script 12-combinations, prints all possible combinations of two letters Script 13-print_float, prints a number with two decimal places
+Script 10-love_exponent_breath, displays result of exponential operation Script 12-combinations, prints all possible combinations of two letters Script 13-print_float, prints a number with two decimal places Script 11-binary_to_decimal, converts a number from binary to decimal